Prisoner Who Escaped From San Quentin After Christmas Caught At Taco Bell

 At some point, Mendoza bought himself some dark clothing and changed out of his prison attire so that he would not be as visible to members of the public.

-The convict abandoned the Toyota RAV4, with the same license plate number, along Highway 101 north of Paso Robles on Friday.
+The convict abandoned the stolen Toyota RAV4 along Highway 101 north of Paso Robles on Friday.

-On Friday, December 28 Mendoza was spotted at a Dollar Store in San Miguel.
-He was seen at about 4.20 p.m. that afternoon.
+On Friday, December 28, Mendoza was spotted at a Dollar Store in San Miguel.
+He was seen at around 4.20 p.m. that afternoon.

-Investigators on this case believed that Mendoza was heading south towards the Los Angeles area, when the Taco Bell craving hit him.
-He was arrested around lunch time at about 12:30 p.m.
+Investigators believed that Mendoza was heading south towards the Los Angeles area when the Taco Bell craving hit him.
+He was arrested around lunchtime at about 12:30 p.m.